ntdoan/ml-engineer-azure/capstone/README.md

 The model with the best performance (`rmse=8.42`) had the optimal parameters of 500 for `n_estimators` and 20 for `max_depth`.

 ![hyperdrive-bestmodel](screenshots/hyperdrive-child-runs-studio-view.png)
+*Run details of the HyperDrive experiment as shown in Azure ML studio.
+The best run was run #84.*

 ## Future improvements